john-thuo1/iot/README.md

     ```

 ## Case Study 3 Overview
 In Case Study 3,  I used Adafruit to display Light Intensity captured by the LDR Sensor.
-Ada fruit's MQTT broker was also used to simulate a Publish/Subscribe model.
+Ada Fruit's MQTT broker was also used to simulate a Publish/Subscribe model.

 ### Storing Credentials
 1. **Create `case3_credentials.h` file**: